 Our recycled glass bead strands are a colorful addition to any coffee table, bookshelf or bar cart.
 Every purchase directly supports our fair trade and environmentally friendly artisan cooperative in Ghana.

 Our bead strand is approximately 13” long.
 Each handmade bead is about 1” in diameter and the strand contains anywhere from 31 to 37 individual beads.
+For decorative use only.